Post from January 1, 2021 (↻ May 27, 2021), filed under Everything Else.

 Figure: From the only (weekend) visit to the office after the initial six weeks I had worked on site.

 I released The Web Development Glossary, based on an idea that first felt strange, that I then wanted to try out, and that now, in my view, has turned into a pretty cool book project with a lot of long-term use and potential.
-The glossary is alive and I intend to establish it as the glossary for web and maybe software development.
+The glossary is alive and I intend to establish it as the glossary for web development.
 No matter whether a beginner or an expert, reading it will boost your industry knowledge.

 I also published Upgrade Your HTML II (yes, there’s a first part, even a bundle).
 This was book and booklet #15 for me.
 I used to liken writing books to having children, where #1 is probably most exciting, but I feel like I can’t say this anymore.

 Humbled to join the team, I wrote a good part of the HTTP Archive’s Web Almanac’s Markup chapter for 2020.
 I also reviewed and added to the CSS chapter.
-This was much more work than I had anticipated, but I deem the Web Almanac an important and invaluable project and am very happy to have contributed, as one of many, many contributors who have created this great resource.
+This was much more work than I had anticipated, but I deem the Web Almanac an invaluable project and am very happy to have contributed, as one of many, many contributors who have created this great resource.

 Fueled both by a thirst to try new things but also to learn I made several certifications, including Professional Agile Leadership (PAL I), HubSpot Service Hub Software, and HubSpot CMS for Developers (I evaluated HubSpot and felt the certifications would be a nice way to get to know the software while also getting something tiny to show for it).
-The last couple of months I’ve prepared for AWS Certified Cloud Practitioner, but the certification is falling into 2021.
+The last couple of months I’ve prepared for AWS Certified Cloud Practitioner, but the certification is going to fall into 2021.

 Of the photos I took, I kept 1,210.
 Of the videos, 12.